Subfly/subfly_website/content/apps/yaba/privacy-policy.md

 - No CCPA compliance is required for our data handling
 - No other privacy regulations apply to our data handling

-### 9.2 CloudKit Data Transfers
+### 9.2 Peer-to-Peer Data Transfers
-- CloudKit data transfers are handled by Apple
+- Data transfers occur directly between your devices only
-- Apple is responsible for CloudKit compliance
+- No international data transfers through our servers occur
-- We are not responsible for CloudKit data transfers
+- We are not responsible for data transfers between your devices
-- You are responsible for local privacy compliance
+- You are responsible for local privacy compliance regarding your own data

 ### 9.3 Local Compliance
 - You are responsible for local privacy compliance